 Mr. Hayakawa is also very experienced in the intellectual property aspects of mergers and acquisitions.
 He advises clients, both emerging and established companies, from a range of industries.
 For example, Mr. Hayakawa has counseled companies in the pharmaceutical and medical device industries, semiconductor technology companies, financial institutions, and multinational technology conglomerates.
 He has extensive experience in cross-border transactions, having worked on major transactions in the United States, Asia, and Europe, and he is fluent in Japanese.

-Mr. Hayakawa has been recommended in The Legal 500 Asia Pacific since the 2011 edition.
+Mr. Hayakawa has been recommended in The Legal 500 Asia Pacific since the 2011 edition, and is ranked as a Leading Individual for Japan: TMT.
 Since 2013, he has also been recommended in Intellectual Asset Management’s IAM Patent 1000, which describes him as “a transactional maven whose counsel is highly valued by global industrial players”.

 Mr. Hayakawa has provided legal services on a pro bono basis to a number of non-profit organizations such as The Yale Law Journal, Medecins Sans Frontieres (Doctors Without Borders) of Japan, Lutheran Social Services of Northern California, and HAND (Helping After Neonatal Death).
 Mr. Hayakawa also serves on the Alumni Advisory Board of The Yale Law Journal.

 Mr. Hayakawa received his A.B. degree from the University of California, Berkeley, graduating with highest honors.
 He earned his J.D. degree from the Yale Law School, where he served as an articles editor of the Yale Journal of International Law and later as managing editor of The Yale Law Journal.
 Mr. Hayakawa is admitted to practice in California and as a Gaikokuho-Jimu-Bengoshi in Japan.Show More